-Bill Gates meets Chinese president Xi Jinping on China visit
+Chinese president Xi Jinping stresses US-China cooperation in meeting with Bill Gates

 “I believe that the foundation of Sino-U.S. relations lies in the people,” Xi said to Gates.
 “Under the current world situation, we can carry out various activities that benefit our two countries, the people of our countries, and the entire human race.”

+Xi gave no details but emphasized the potential benefits of cooperation that has been hampered by disputes over human rights, Taiwan, security and technology.
 Gates told Xi he was “very honored” to meet with Xi.

 The visits by leading foreign business people have coincided with efforts by the ruling Communist Party to revive investor interest in China’s slowing economy.
 Apple CEO Tim Cook visited China in March.